tomasmalio/gomovil-deportes/README.md

 sudo chown -R [owner]:wheel /usr/local/lib/node_modules
 ```

-If you need more info go [here](https://stackoverflow.com/questions/48910876/error-eacces-permission-denied-access-usr-local-lib-node-modules-react)
+If you need more information we recommend to read it [here](https://stackoverflow.com/questions/48910876/error-eacces-permission-denied-access-usr-local-lib-node-modules-react).